DIR is now evaluating patients to receive treatment for CCSVI (Chronic Cerebrospinal Venous Insufficiency).

 At this time we are following patients based on their response to treatment.
 Specifically, if a patient improves after the procedure, and then loses those improvements months later, we would discuss your options with you at that time.

-Our fee includes ALL costs associated with the procedure.
-This does include the hotel stay while in Ohio, the consultation prior to your procedure, the procedure itself, and any follow up visits with our physicians after the procedure.
+Our fee includes the hotel stay while in Ohio, the consultation prior to your procedure, the procedure itself, and the follow up visit with our physician the day after the procedure.
 The procedure includes all nursing, medications, anesthesia, materials (not including stents), recovery time, and facility charges.
-The only other cost is for Lovenox, the blood thinner which is required after the procedure.
+Costs not included in the procedure are travel and the medications.
 There are no other hidden costs!

 No. The procedure is considered experimental for CCSVI or MS as the indication.